Great Cumbrae: Marine environment and wildlife

-Cumbrae has a marine climate and can experience gale-force winds from the Atlantic at any time of year; these westerly or south-westerly gales can be severe and destructive.
+Cumbrae has a marine climate and can experience gale-force winds from the Atlantic Ocean at any time of year; these westerly or south-westerly gales can be severe and destructive.
 However, while the west of the island might experience gales up to 70 mph, the weather on the sheltered east side facing Largs can remain tranquil.

 Local wildlife includes owls, polecats, rabbits, common kestrels and the occasional golden eagle and sea eagle, as well as a large seabird population: northern fulmars, great cormorants, Eurasian oystercatchers and many more.
 Other marine life includes seals, basking sharks, porbeagle sharks and dolphins.